bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 The content attribute for Robots has four possible values.
 Index tells the bot to analyze the page.
 Follow tells the bot to also visit all links on the web page.
 No index tells the bot not to analyze the page.
-Some bots will ignore this so it\'s best not to rely on this to stop bots from analyzing your page and no follow tells the bot not to visit links on the web page.
-Again, some bots will ignore this value so it\'s best not to rely on it.
+Some bots will ignore this so it&apos;s best not to rely on this to stop bots from analyzing your page and no follow tells the bot not to visit links on the web page.
+Again, some bots will ignore this value so it&apos;s best not to rely on it.

 ![](images/image026.png){width="6.0in"
 height="2.1801279527559054in"}

-Finally, there\'s the view ports metadata.
+Finally, there&apos;s the view ports metadata.
 The view port metadata is important when designing responsive web pages.
 Why you might ask because when a web pages viewed on a phone or tablet, the device will by default attempt to render the web page as if it is being viewed on a desktop.